 Yes it can!
 Through membership with AMPIA, you gain a great cross section of news from many different industry professionals and organizations.
 There are many chances throughout the year to network and learn through workshops, industry breakfasts, our annual awards, as well as being eligible for mentorship opportunities.
-You can gain access to our website’s job board, and post your work on your portion of our site so other members can get to only for you
+You can gain access to our website’s job board, and post your work on your portion of our site so other members can get to know you.

-Do I need to know someone in the Industry to become a member?
+Do I need to only for you know someone in the Industry to become a member?

 individual Committee Chairs.